-Each time you press the mode button, mode will change as shown in the illustration.
+Each time you press the mode select button, the mode will change as shown in the illustration.

 If there is a fuel warning with your ATV, the display will automatically change to the fuel gauge.
 If you try to change the display back to ordinary display, it will automatically return to the fuel gauge.